ZhengKeli/BraAndKet/README.md

 ```

-(todo ...)

-## Pruning

-Sometimes, the space of system can be terribly big, since the space increases exponentially with the increase of the
-count of components.

-But in some cases, we just want to study the evolution of the system under certain conditions, for example from several
-specified start points evolves with some certain operators.
-Then, some states are in fact impossible to be reached.
-Then
-those unreachable states can be dropped out of the computation.
-Class `PrunedKetSpace` is designed for such cases.

-The static method `PrunedKetSpace.from_seed()` can automatically detect which eigenstates can be dropped, with the given
-starting states and evolution operators, and return an instance of `PrunedKetSpace` as a "reachable" space.
-This can
-significantly reduce the calculation and memory consumption.

-The pruned and original tensors can also be easily converted to each other using method `reduce()` and `inflate()`.

-## Evolve functions

-(todo ...)

 # Contribution

 This library is completely open source.
 Any contributions are welcomed.
 You can fork this repository, make some useful